Nickwasused/obs-altV-player-counter/README.md

-# obs-altV-player-counter

-This HTML file can be used to display the player count of an alt:V Server.
+This HTML file can be used to display the player count of an [alt:V](https://altv.mp) Server while Streaming with the [Open Broadcaster Software](https://obsproject.com/).

 # Preview